jnozzi/cocoadev.com/markdown/CodingForMultipleResolutions.md

 ----

 Generally, I would say changing the font size depending upon the user's screen resolution is a bad choice.
 However, if this is a game, it might be acceptable.
 A font at 10-12 points should be plenty readable on the higher resolutions - but it ultimately depends on the size and quality of the user's monitor.
-If the text doesn't fit on a small window at 11 points, then you may want to re-think the UI design or shorten the text. -- General/RyanBates
+If the text doesn't fit on a small window at 11 points, then you may want to re-think the UI design or shorten the text. -- RyanBates

 ----

 I did some more research and came up with a solution to my problem that looks like it will work quite well.
-I made 3 copies of the General/MainMenu.nib file, and loaded them into my project.
+I made 3 copies of the MainMenu.nib file, and loaded them into my project.
 I will alter them as necessary to look good enough in the required resolutions.
 I removed the above code in awakeFromNib since it won't be necessary anymore and altered main.m to look like this:

 int main(int argc, const char *argv[])
 {
-	General/NSRect  screenRect;
+	NSRect  screenRect;

-	screenRect = General/[[NSScreen mainScreen] frame];
+	screenRect = [[NSScreen mainScreen] frame];

-	General/NSApp = General/[NSApplication sharedApplication];
+	NSApp = [NSApplication sharedApplication];

 	if (screenRect.size.width < 1000)
-		General/[NSBundle loadNibNamed:@"Main800" owner:General/NSApp];
+		[NSBundle loadNibNamed:@"Main800" owner:NSApp];
 	else if (screenRect.size.width < 1200)
-		General/[NSBundle loadNibNamed:@"Main1024" owner:General/NSApp];
+		[NSBundle loadNibNamed:@"Main1024" owner:NSApp];
 	else if (screenRect.size.width < 1600)
-		General/[NSBundle loadNibNamed:@"General/MainMenu" owner:General/NSApp];
+		[NSBundle loadNibNamed:@"MainMenu" owner:NSApp];
 	else
-		General/[NSBundle loadNibNamed:@"Main1600" owner:General/NSApp];
+		[NSBundle loadNibNamed:@"Main1600" owner:NSApp];

-	General/[NSApp run];
+	[NSApp run];
 	return 0;
-//  return General/NSApplicationMain(argc, argv);
+//  return NSApplicationMain(argc, argv);
 }